-On 15 March 2019, New Zealand lost its innocence when a terrorist attack occurred resulting in the deaths of 50 people, many of whom refugees from war-torn countries who had made New Zealand their new home.
+On 15 March 2019, New Zealand lost its innocence when a terrorist attack occurred resulting in the deaths of 51 people, many of whom were refugees from war-torn countries who had made New Zealand their new home.
 In the aftermath of the attack, it was disclosed that the alleged perpetrator, an Australian man with anti-immigrant, anti-Muslim ideology, had travelled widely to Asia and Europe, his extremist ideas reinforced by his travels.

 Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
-Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime. – Mark Twain (1869)
+Broad, wholesome, charitable views of people and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime. – Mark Twain (1869)

 1. Travel makes you more resourceful

 Travel, through the very nature of experiencing something different, takes you out of your comfort zone.
 Arriving somewhere new (even in your own country), you need to adapt quickly to find your way around.
 If you don’t speak the local language, you need to adopt new ways of communicating, whether it be through basic sign language (pointing and gesturing), by using a few basic phrases you may have learned or by using the help of a translation app.

 2. Travel teaches you to be patient and go with the flow